-Seth A. Katz joined Burg Simpson in September 2005 after six years with the New York law firm of Seeger Weiss LLP, where he was a partner.
+Mr. Katz joined Burg Simpson in September 2005 after six years with the New York law firm of Seeger Weiss LLP, in which he was a partner.
 Mr. Katz focuses his practice primarily in the areas of complex, pharmaceutical mass tort, and class action litigation including consumer protection, securities fraud, products liability, and commercial litigation.
-In addition to his varied professional experience, Mr. Katz is a frequent speaker on electronic discovery and pharmaceutical litigation.
+In addition to his varied professional experience, Mr. Katz is a frequent speaker on electronic discovery, class actions, and pharmaceutical litigation.
 Additionally, Mr. Katz has spoken on New York state franchise law and class action litigation at the invitation of the Greater New York Automobile Dealers Association.
-Mr. Katz has been recognized by the Legal 500 as “highly experienced, excellent… in all phases of the mass tort and class action practice areas.”

 Mr. Katz’s current practice involves primarily complex and class action litigation on behalf of aggrieved consumers, corporate shareholders, and property owners, and pharmaceutical mass tort litigation on behalf of those injured as a result of their ingestion of prescription medications and the implantation of medical devices.

-Mr. Katz was the inaugural President of The Mass Tort Trial Lawyers Association, until January 2013, when his two-year term expired.
-The Mass Tort Trial Lawyers Association (MTTLA) is made up of attorneys who are dedicated to obtaining fair compensation for clients who have been injured by defective products, dangerous pharmaceuticals, or other conduct causing large-scale injuries.
-The MTTLA’s goal is to enable members to draw upon the association’s strong training, educational and networking resources so they may derive benefits that were either unavailable or difficult to find on their own.
-Additionally, Mr. Katz is on the Board of the National Trial Lawyers Association, and he serves on the Executive Committee of the Board of Directors of Make-A-Wish Colorado.
+Mr. Katz was the inaugural President of The Mass Tort Trial Lawyers Association, until July 2013.
+The Mass Tort Trial Lawyers Association is made up of attorneys who are dedicated to obtaining fair compensation for clients who have been injured by defective products, dangerous pharmaceuticals, or other conduct causing large-scale injuries.
+The Mass Tort Trial Lawyers Association’s goal is to enable members to draw upon the association’s strong training, educational, and networking resources so they may derive benefits that were either unavailable or difficult to find on their own.
+In addition, Mr. Katz is on the Board of the National Trial Lawyers Association.
+Mr. Katz served on the Editorial Board of the Corporate Observer Blog, a blog dedicated to protecting consumer rights.

 Mr. Katz was born in New York, New York.
 He obtained a Bachelor of Arts, with distinction, from the University of Michigan in 1990 and earned his law degree, cum laude, from Boston University School of Law in 1993.

-Mr. Katz is admitted to practice law in state courts in Colorado, Wyoming, New York, and Arizona, as well as the United States District Courts for the Southern, Eastern and Northern Districts of New York, the United States District Court for the District of Colorado, the United States District Court for the District of Wyoming, the 10th Circuit Court of Appeals, and the United States Supreme Court.
-Mr. Katz is Preeminent AV rated by his peers in Martindale-Hubbell and he has been recognized as a 2007 Who’s Who of Emerging Leaders.
+Mr. Katz is admitted to practice law in state courts in Colorado, Wyoming, Arizona, and New York as well as the United States District Courts for the District of Southern, Eastern and Northern Districts of New York, the United States District Court for the District of Colorado, the United States District Court for the District of Wyoming, the United States District Court for the District of Arizona, the 10th Circuit Court of Appeals, and the United States Supreme Court.
+Mr. Katz is Preeminent AV rated by his peers in Martindale Hubbell, and he has been recognized as a Best Lawyer in America, and a Colorado Super Lawyer from 2012-2020.

 AV Preeminent® Rating, Martindale-Hubbell

-Barrister’s Best People’s Choice, Best Class Action/Mass Tort Plaintiff Lawyer, 2013 -
+Barrister’s Best People’s Choice, Best Class Action/Mass Tort Plaintiff Lawyer, 2013 & 2016 Law Week Colorado

 Recommended Attorney, Mass Tort Litigation - Plaintiffs, the U.S. Legal 500, 2012, 2013 and 2014